alx5246/tfTutorials/src/tutorial_1/README.txt

 All the tutorials here are based on youtube videos from sentdex.
+These accompanying .py files do not cover all of his videos.
+Rather, some of his videos require GPU compute, and those tutorials I do elsewhere.